 Other Information

-Perryvale – population 10, based on the 2021 census, a This is a decline of 50% decline from 2016 when there was a population of 20 [3].
+Perryvale has a population of 10, based on the 2021 census, a 50% decline from 2016 [3].

 Lewiston was the original name for Perryvale, as it was founded by the Lewis family who moved there from Gibbons in 1905.
 The descendants of the Lewis family still live there and the original barn is still standing [4].
 The post office in the hamlet opened in 1913 with Thomas Lewis as the first postmaster.
 The name was a combination of a relative of Thomas plus ‘vale’ [5].